SnowDrift8/tall-engine/README.md

  ## Welcome

 Elo there humans welcome to the first and maybe best engine for Microsoft MakeCode!
-This engine has a lot of unique stuff so use the [game URL](https://makecode.com/_i4ca4U1c3PgD) or compile with the pre-intruction or go to the releases and download!
+This engine has a lot of unique stuff so you can use the [game URL](https://makecode.com/_i4ca4U1c3PgD) and edit it from there or compile with the pre-intruction or even just go to the releases and download!

 ## Social medias